 The 100% owned East Kemptville Tin-Indium Project is located 55km northeast of Yarmouth, Nova Scotia, Canada.
-The property consists of a Special Licence covering 1,165 hectares (2,880 acres).
+The property consists of an exploration licence covering 1,165 hectares (2,880 acres).
+This licence was renewed during the Quarter.
 East Kemptville was an operating tin mine from 1985-1992 and was North America's only large primary tin producer, before closing prematurely in 1992 due to a collapse in tin prices.
-Increasing global demand for tin and tightening supplies have resulted in strengthening tin prices, creating an opportunity for Avalon to consider re-developing East Kemptville.
+Increasing global demand for tin and tightening supplies have resulted in improved tin prices, creating an opportunity for Avalon to consider re-developing East Kemptville.

 Avalon is presently in the process of securing full tenure to the site under a mineral lease to put the Company in a position to re-start production at a small scale, utilizing the existing stockpile resources for initial feed to a gravity concentrator, supplemented by accessing near-surface higher grade tin resources.
 The present model will remediate the existing environmental liability and ultimately result in the full rehabilitation of the site.
 During fiscal 2018 the Company completed a PEA based on this initial re-development model that indicated positive economics.
+The Company was in negotiation through 2019 with the surface rights holder to secure full site access to proceed with its re-development plans, but a final agreement has not yet been reached.